There are only so many hours in the day, and I would guess you don’t want a significant portion of them spent creating content.

-Even with a large team, streamlining content creation saves so much time that can then be spent elsewhere in the business.
+Even with a large team, streamlining content creation saves so much time that it can then be spent elsewhere in the business.

 Email and social channels are often the most time-consuming to run.
 Frequent campaigns and posting schedules are great, but who will be creating all that content?